ruuddrummen/react-signal-forms/README.md

 ## Plugin API

-Form features such as validation, applicability rules, and others are implemented as plugins with the plugin and field rule API's.
-The goal behind this concept is to keep feature implementations separate and simple, and to make adding features easier.
+Form features such as validation and applicability rules are implemented as plugins with the plugin and field rule API's.
+The goal behind this concept is:

+- to keep feature implementations separate and simple, and
+- to make adding features easier, both in the library and in projects using the library.

 In most simpler cases, the native plugins should be enough to get you going.
 If necessary though, plugins and rules can be added or replaced to fulfill on specialized requirements.